 Upon returning to the United States, Trotter was hired at his post-graduate school, Phillips Exeter Academy, as an admissions office intern and assistant for the boys’ basketball team.
 This past year, Trotter returned to the Division I ranks as the director of basketball operations for the Lehigh Mountain Hawks, which finished second in the Patriot League with a 13-5 conference record.

-SCOTT WATERMAN Director of Basketball Operations
+BEN DAVIS Director of Basketball Operations

 Dartmouth men’s basketball head coach David McLaughlin announced the hiring of Ben Davis as his director of basketball operations for the 2017-18 season.
 Davis, a 2006 graduate of Wheaton College in Norton, Massachusetts, was once an assistant under McLaughlin at Division II Stonehill College.

 “Our program is very fortunate to have Ben join us for the upcoming season,” McLaughlin said.
 “I have known Ben for over 10 years, and he is a person of high character, intrinsically motivated, a true team player and will value building relationships with our players.
 Ben gave up a tremendous amount having built a successful program at Mount Ida, and I know his previous experiences will help us as we work to continue to build the Dartmouth basketball program on all levels.”